 What makes defamation illegal?

-Defamation may be any false information that damages the reputation of another business, person, or organization.
+Defamation can be any false information that damages the reputation of another business, person, or organization.
 Defamation includes both libel and slander.
 Libel generally refers to defamatory statements which are published or broadcast contrastes with slander that usually refers to verbal defamatory statements which is more temporary.
-What is an example of defamation?

 Libel & Slander- Elements & Examples of Defamation Cases